Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Yamaha’s newer line of monitors, the HS5, are often compared to the NS-10, and for the most part, that comparison is fairly accurate.

-Like we said, the NS-10 sounded terrible, but in the context of practical mixing applications, they proved irreplaceable in their usefulness.
+Like I said, the NS-10 sounded terrible, but in the context of practical mixing applications, they proved irreplaceable in their usefulness.
 The general idea was that if you could get your mix to sound good on the NS-10, then it would sound good on any other system.
 For this reason alone, the NS-10 are still well sought-after.

 Thirty-some years later, of course, the HS5 seem to be the better option.
 Against the NS-10, the HS5 are far flatter in their response.
 The tweeters are easier on the ears (helping with fatigue), and the bass response is slightly better as well.